Blosc/JBlosc/README.md

 Also check that your OS, Java Virtual Machine and Blosc library are all using the same architecture (either 32 or 64 bit).

 ### Installing JBlosc
-After cloning the repo, move into the *inside* jblosc directory and build, test and install the package:
+After cloning the repo, move into the *inner* jblosc directory and build, test and install the package:

 ```
 mvn clean install